No momento, esta página não está disponível em português

 Build your payment form for TWINT

 Show TWINT as an available payment method in your payment form.
-You don't need to collect any information from the shopper in your payment form.
+You do not need to collect any information from the shopper in your payment form.

 We provide a TWINT logo which you can use on your payment form.
 For more information, refer to Downloading logos.